YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 Some moms are very uncomfortable with the thought of direct breastfeeding.
 But they are aware that breastmilk is so very valuable to their baby and choose exclusive pumping.
 This allows them to provide their baby with their breast milk without having to directly breastfeed.

-Some moms exclusively pump for a short period of time The reasons for taking a break from direct breastfeeding can vary.
+Some moms exclusively pump for a short period of time There ar4e different reasons a mom may want to take a break from direct breastfeeding.

 The feeding routine may be taking a very long time.
 This can happen when a mom is triple feeding.

 Triple feeding is when a mom is breastfeeding, pumping and bottle-feeding at every feeding.
-It is hard work and very time-consuming.
+It is hard work and very time-consuming and can be exhausting.

 Some moms need a break from one aspect of triple feeding, and the only thing that can be skipped is direct breastfeeding.